 - Colourpuncture Perlux light pen users as a summary of using the colours regardless of level of Colourpuncture education

-- Acupressure fans who want to take Acupressure a (huge) step up
+- Acupressure fans who want to update their Acupressure practice with Colorpuncture

 - For beginners to start using their Perlux with confidence